fahidjavid/doc-test/docs/customization.md

 ## Translate The Theme ##

 This theme is fully translation ready.
-For theme translation to your language please consult our Knowledge Base article on [How to translate your theme to your language](https://support.inspirythemes.com/knowledgebase/how-to-translate-your-theme-to-your-language/).
+For the theme translation to your language please consult our Knowledge Base article on [How to translate your theme to your language](https://support.inspirythemes.com/knowledgebase/how-to-translate-your-theme-to-your-language/).

 ## Hire Customization Services ##